“Start a blog on WordPress” was my best decision I have ever made. Having an own blog is like you have a property online.

 Step #2: Select your WordPress hosting package

-In the next page, you will be asked to choose the hosting package you want to host your WordPress blog.
-When I started to make a WordPress blog on Bluehost, I chose “Plus” web hosting plan.
-I would recommend it for you too.
+On the next page, you will be asked to choose the hosting package you want to host your WordPress blog.
+When I started to make a WordPress blog on Bluehost, I chose the “Plus” web hosting plan.
+I would recommend it to you too.

 Click on “Select” button under “Plus” plan and you are ready to go next step.